carabina/IDM-Data-Flow/README.md

 In MVC application, your view controllers have to working with a lot of data from local, network, ...
 This causes you much trouble & becomes difficult to manage.
 Conform IDM Flow will help you make data flow clearer.
 IDM ~ Integration - Data - Model, they are three layers of this flow.
 All models will be defined in Model Layer.
-Data logic (get, submit, save, ...) is by DataLayer responsible.
+Working with Data logic (get, submit, save, ...) is DataLayer's responsible.
 Two these layers is independence with other.
-Requesting data is responsibility of Integration Layer.
+Creating & executing a flow is responsibility of Integration Layer.
 A Integration layer will call to data layer & return model in completion.

 ### How do I get set up? ###